Official US Government Icon

 Federal Coordination

-DOT is a member of the President’s Interagency Task Force (PITF) and Senior Policy Operating Group (SPOG).
+DOT is a member of the President’s Interagency Task Force to Combat and Monitor Trafficking in Persons (PITF) and the Senior Policy Operating Group (SPOG).
 The PITF is a Cabinet-level entity chaired by the Secretary of State created by the Trafficking Victims Protection Act of 2000 (TVPA) to coordinate Federal efforts to combat trafficking in persons.
 The TVPA, as amended in 2003, also established the SPOG, which consists of senior officials designated as representatives of the PITF members.
 The SPOG, chaired by the Department of State, coordinates interagency policy, grants and research, planning issues involving international trafficking in persons, and the implementation of the TVPA.
-Within DOT, multimodal efforts are informed by the Department's Internal Counter-Trafficking Steering Committee, which includes representatives from each Operating Administration.

 Funding

-DOT awarded over $3 million in grants through the Federal Motor Carrier Safety Administration to support state counter-trafficking efforts through driver’s license standards and programs, and $5.4 million in transit grants through the Federal Transit Administration to address public safety, including human trafficking.
-The Department's annual $50,000 Combating Human Trafficking in Transportation Impact Award aims to incentivize individuals and entities to think creatively in developing innovative solutions to combat human trafficking in the transportation industry, and to share those innovations with the broader community.
+DOT awarded over $3 million in grants through the Federal Motor Carrier Safety Administration (FMCSA) to support state counter-trafficking efforts through driver’s license standards and programs, and $5.4 million in transit grants through the Federal Transit Administration (FTA) to address public safety, including human trafficking.
+The Department's annual $50,000 Combating Human Trafficking in Transportation Impact Award aims to incentivize innovative solutions to combat human trafficking in the transportation industry, and to share those innovations with the broader community.
+Learn more:

 Legislation

 Several pieces of legislation have expanded DOT’s authority to combat human trafficking.
-These include expanding grant programs, requiring air carriers to train certain personnel, tracking air carrier training and tips, establishing the multimodal advisory committee, preparing a triennial advisory committee recommendations and best practices report, and instituting a lifetime ban on Commercial Driver’s License holders who use a commercial vehicle to commit a severe form of human trafficking.
+These include expanding grant programs, requiring air carriers to train certain personnel, tracking air carrier training and tips, establishing the multimodal advisory committee, preparing a triennial advisory committee recommendations and best practices report, instituting a lifetime ban on Commercial Driver’s License holders who use a commercial vehicle to commit a severe form of human trafficking, and coordinating with transport entities on posting hotline reporting information.
+Learn more.

 Federal Advisory Committee

-DOT continues to underscore the important role transportation ministries have in combating human trafficking in the International Transport Forum (ITF), the International Civil Aviation Organization (ICAO), and the Asia Pacific Economic Cooperation Transportation Working Group (APEC TPT-WG).
-Over 50 ITF and APEC transportation ministers have committed to tackling the issue of human trafficking.
+DOT continues to underscore the important role transportation ministries have in combating human trafficking in multilateral fora, including the Asia Pacific Economic Cooperation (APEC), the International Civil Aviation Organization (ICAO), and the International Transport Forum (ITF).
+Over 50 APEC and ITF transportation ministers have committed to tackling the issue of human trafficking.
 DOT led the development of comprehensive counter-trafficking strategies for ICAO’s 193 member States and APEC’s 21 member economies.
+Learn more.

 Report a Tip